glnmario/glnmario.github.io/index.md

 My research is currently concerned with:
 - Language modelling (learning, inference, interpretability and evaluation)
-- Computational psycholinguistics
-- Computational semantics and pragmatics
+- Computational psycholinguistics, semantics and pragmatics
 - Computational modelling of language variation and change

 <!--